pchemguy/LLM101/Dissertation Intro/README.md

   - https://chatgpt.com/g/g-p-69b70421d23c819181e1ced20776eb34-dissertation-analysis/c/69b902d2-a2c8-838b-a60d-4e863e60bc7c
 ---

-This is already strong: structurally clean, conceptually consistent, and aligned with the framework logic.
-What follows is a **tight, surgical refinement**, focusing on:

-* eliminating minor redundancy
-* sharpening terminology consistency
-* fixing a few precision issues
-* improving flow and authority of tone

-No conceptual rewrites — only precision edits.

----

 # Structural, Semantic, and Compliance Evaluation of Russian Dissertation Introductions

-This directory contains a framework for the structured evaluation of Russian dissertation introductions.
-It is built on the premise that the introduction is a compact specification of the dissertation as a research project, a methodological declaration, and an administrative compliance document, rather than merely prefatory prose.
-The framework is intended to support disciplined diagnosis of introductions: whether they are structurally complete, logically coherent, methodologically credible, and aligned with the declared VAK specialty.

-The framework combines a normative layer and an operational layer.
-The normative layer defines what a dissertation introduction should contain and how its elements relate to one another.
-The operational layer defines how an evaluator, including an LLM, performs the analysis in practice: required inputs, evaluation stages, evidence requirements, scoring, and output structure.
-Around these core documents sit case-specific materials, such as specialty passports and target dissertation introductions, which enable application to concrete cases.
+## TL;DR

+This framework evaluates a Russian dissertation introduction as a **formal research specification**.
+In practical terms, it asks whether the introduction clearly establishes a problem, reconstructs the state of knowledge, identifies a real research gap, defines a coherent research design, presents actual scientific novelty rather than weak substitutes, derives significance from results, and fits the declared VAK specialty.
+The framework consists of a **Standard** (normative layer), which defines what counts as methodological adequacy, a **Protocol** (operational layer), which defines how the evaluation is performed, and a set of **input files**, which usually include a specialty passport and the dissertation introduction itself.

 ---